MarcinKonowalczyk/psll-lang/README.md

 The following is an example lisp-like pyramid scheme which counts the number of input arguments it gets, and then prints it out to the command line.
 The syntax supports `//` comments and newlines, as well as (almost) random additions of whitespace.

 N.b.
 C# highlighting seems to look fine for most intensions and purposes (at lest in vscode).
+Lisp-highlighting somehow looks worse in my opinion.

 ```cs
 // Count the number of input arguments